 4. Bike Your Way Through the United States

 If touring a place on two wheels is more your style, consider family tours offered by Bicycle Adventures.
 These 5- to 6-day biking trips leave no riders behind, regardless of age or level, and take families through scenic destinations—from pedaling through tunnels and over bridges on the Trail of the Coeur d’Alenes in Idaho to gliding through Hawaii’s Big Island to experience jungle waterfalls, volcanic lava, and thermal hot springs.
 New this year is the Washington itinerary, where guests cycle through the woodlands of the Cascade Range (which also goes through Oregon) and along Seattle’s waterfront.
 Each trip includes a day-by-day itinerary filled with activities that go beyond the bicycle seat, plus lodging options that give you a brief break from the outdoors.
-Check out its website for more details.

 5. Sail to the Galapágos Islands

 Come aboard the kid-friendly Santa Cruz II, AdventureSmith’s newest expedition ship sailing to the Galapágos Islands.
 This 90-passenger boat, complete with 36 interconnecting suites and two triple cabins, welcomes sailors as young as 18 months to journey with adult passengers.
 Children ages eight and older are able to sign up for the Young Pirate program, which includes a booklet filled with Galapágos-themed trivia, a journal for writing and sketching throughout the trip, and customized meals on the ship.
 Once the ship docks on the Islands, children have the opportunity to get their fill of adventure, from driving a panga fishing boat to snorkeling with a naturalist.
-Check out the itinerary—along with other cruise trips around the globe—on AdventureSmith’s website.